hungrypc/notes/root/coderust/arrays.md

 # Arrays

 ## Find Maximum in Sliding Window
-Given a large array of integers and a window of size ww, find the current maximum value in the window as the window slides through the entire array.
+Given a large array of integers and a window of size w, find the current maximum value in the window as the window slides through the entire array.

 ```js
 // findMaxSlidingWindow([1,2,3,4,3,2,1,2,5] returns [4,4,4,4,3,5]